LeonisX/space-trader/README.md

 * Shipyard: fix minimal values for hull strength and fuel tanks
 * Checked: when finish game - see > 100% percents.
 It's for cheats only.

-###TODO

-* When sell one from 3 lasers - can't point to second Need to add barcode to Equipment

 ### News

 * Clean from old events